mycpucpucpucpu/satrescue/README.md

 pip install -r requirements.txt

 # Train and Inference
-To train a light model and get the prediction without Bayesian optimization, unzip the file "dataset.zip" and run "totaldataset_optimal_angle_finder.py" with the dataset file put under the right file path.
+To train a light model and get the prediction without Bayesian optimization, then run "totaldataset_optimal_angle_finder.py" with the dataset file put under the right file path.

 To train a model with the complete autogluon structure, run "totaldataset_optimal_angle_finder_auto.py" instead.